microsoft/verona/docs/building.md

 # Running the test suite

 Note that the test suite requires Python 3 to be installed.
+If your cmake version is below 3.12.4, then it will not find you Python installation, and you should update CMake.

 The test suite can be run from the `build` or `build_ninja` directories:
 ```